-You want to increase your revenue, right?
+You want to increase your recurring revenue, right?

 I'm not talking about squeezing your customers for every cent possible: I'm talking about 9 MRR hacks to better align the value of your product with the amount you charge for it.